Sasisundar2211/Personal_Portfolio/README.md

-Use this.
-Direct, neutral, stripped of hype.
-No decorative language.
-No emojis.
-No filler.

----

 # **Portfolio — Sasi Sundar**

 Static HTML/CSS/JS portfolio presenting applied work in AI/ML, LLM engineering, and backend systems.
 Content focuses on system design, reasoning workflows, and deployment-oriented engineering rather than visual showcase elements.